castillo-io/angular-css/README.md

   });
 ```

-Even though you can use the `media` property to specify media queries, the best way to manage your breakpoints is by settings them in the provider's defaults.
+Even though you can use the `media` property to specify media queries, the best way to manage your breakpoints is by settings them in the provider's default settings.
 For example:

 ```js
 myApp.config(function($routeProvider, $cssProvider) {